-- that this is also likely to assist in achieving the potential public benefits of the Book Management Agreement. - 99.
+- Broadly, in the current environment competition in the provision of fixed odds wagering services is driven by corporate bookmakers rather than TABs. - 100.
+The ACCC notes that any benefits arising from economies of scale as a result of the Book Management Agreement may be undermined if ACTTAB did not transmit all relevant wagers through to Tabcorp.
+Therefore, the ACCC considers that this is also likely to assist in achieving the potential public benefits of the Book Management Agreement. - 101.
 Similarly, the ACCC considers that the Re-supply Restriction is unlikely to have any significant impact on either of the relevant areas of competition.
-In reaching this conclusion, the ACCC notes that: - Tabcorp remains able to provide fixed odds wagering and risk management services directly to other wagering operators, and - the restriction does not prevent ACTTAB from supplying fixed odds services to individual customers. - 100.
+In reaching this conclusion, the ACCC notes that: - Tabcorp remains able to provide fixed odds wagering and risk management services directly to other wagering operators, and - the restriction does not prevent ACTTAB from supplying fixed odds services to individual customers. - 102.
 The Re-supply Restriction is intended to prevent a third party from pooling wagers and placing them into a Tabcorp book via ACTTAB.
 However, the ACCC also notes that Tabcorp requires a unique identifier for each customer in order to manage its risk and ensure the integrity of its fixed odds wagering book.
 On this basis, the ACCC accepts that the restriction is required as part of the Book Management Agreement and to assist in achieving the anticipated public benefits.